drinking-code/cherry-soda/README.md

 ---

 Yet another JavaScript framework that nobody needs.
+Instead of re-rendering whole components after state value changes, it updates only affected spots in the DOM.
-Plan is to create an SSR-mode that shifts HTML rendering to the server completely.
+The plan is to create an SSR-mode that shifts HTML rendering to the server completely.
 This means that only JavaScript, that does not render HTML will be bundled and send to / executed on the client.

-> **Warning**&nbsp;&nbsp;
+> [!WARNING]
 > Cherry-soda is experimental.
 Everything is subject to change.

 ## Test the waters, dip a toe